Bulk WHOIS Lookup - Domain Registration & Expiry avatar

 What is RDAP and how is it different from WHOIS?

-Can I get the registrar for thousands of domains?
+Can I get the registrar for a list of domains?

 Why do some domains return no data?